The women who brought Lara Croft to life

 “I think as Tomb Raider soared in popularity, it was inevitable that the Lara Croft character was going to make that leap from game to media platform,” Elliott said.
 “She became this real icon that appealed to both sexes.
 There wasn’t a character like her at the time, and everybody wanted a piece of her.
 I started getting more calls to my agent with various requests from companies, which wanted Lara’s persona to endorse their products.”

-Tomb Raider is no longer the titan it was in the late ‘90s.
-Still, the franchise has endured; it has a Hollywood movie and a Netflix anime currently in production.
-Its most recent game, 2018’s “Shadow of the Tomb Raider,” sold over four million copies.
+Tomb Raider is no longer the titan it was in the late ’90s.
+Still, the franchise has endured; it has a Hollywood movie and a Netflix anime in production.
+Its most recent game, 2018’s “Shadow of the Tomb Raider,” sold more than 4 million copies.
 The popular Uncharted and Assassin’s Creed franchises borrow heavily from Tomb Raider’s foundations.
 And while other strong female characters have followed in Croft’s footsteps, few are as recognizably iconic in the medium.
 Those who have extended their legacy beyond games and into pop culture follow a path first charted by Croft.

 “Happy anniversary, Lara,” Blond said.
 “You’ve still got it, babe.”